pinglu85/algoExpert/Easy/insertion-sort.md

 Then we compare `6` to `5`, they are in the correct order, so we don't need to touch them.
 Since we are already at the end of the array, the array is now sorted.

-To implement the insertion sort,
+### Algorithm

-1. First, we use a for loop to iterate through the array starting at index `1`.
+- Use a for loop to iterate through the array starting at index `1`.

-2. At each iteration,
+- At each iteration,

-   1. initialize a variable, called `j`, which is going to keep track of the position of the value we are trying to insert.
-Initially, set it to be equal to the index of the for loop, since the value we're trying to insert is the value at the current index of the for loop.
+  - initialize a variable `j` which is going to keep track of the position of the value we are trying to insert.
+Initially, set it to the index of the for loop, since the value we're trying to insert is the value at the current index of the for loop.

-   2. while the value is smaller than its predecessor and we haven't reach the very beginning of the sorted part, swap the value with its predecessor and decrement `j` by 1.
+  - while the value is smaller than its predecessor and we haven't reach the very beginning of the sorted part, swap the value with its predecessor and decrement `j` by 1.

-### Time & Space Complexity

-Best: O(n) time | O(1) space, where n is the length of the input array.

-Average: O(n^2) time | O(1) space, where n is the length of the input array.

-Worst: O(n^2) time | O(1) space, where n is the length of the input array.

-### Solution
+### Implementation

 ```js
 function insertionSort(array) {